iamtheblackunicorn/angeldustduke-genesis/_posts/2022-03-18-How-to-write-a-blog-in-Rust.markdown

 acid/target/release
 ```

-Copy this executable to a location you can access from the command-line easily and that is on your system's "$PATH".
+Copy this executable to a location you can access from the command line easily and that is on your system's "$PATH".

 ## Creating an *Acid* site.

 ### Creating the required files and directories.

-Fist, we need to configure our *Acid* site.
+First, we need to configure our *Acid* site.
 To do this, create a new directory called "mysite".
 Inside this directory, create two files called "config.json" and "index.markdown", respectively.
 Next, create four directories: "pages", "posts", "layouts", and "assets".

 ### Configuring your site.